gofirst2220/AwesomeBot/README.md

  - Added `weather` command
  - Added `urban` command for definitions

+Patch #1: Fix crash for no matches in `urban` command

 Feel free to open an issue to report a bug or suggest a new feature!